 7.1.2 Curriculum Requirements: The degree can be completed in three years by taking twenty-five to twenty-six hours each year.
 It can be completed in four years by taking nineteen hours each year.
 Students must fulfill the curricular requirements in place when they enter the degree program.
 (For more information on allowable transfer credits, see Section 5.9, Transfer Credit.)

-7.1.3 Ministry Site: A major component of the Master of Divinity degree is the participation in the life of a congregation.
-Students will serve in an accountable ministry in a congregational setting throughout their degree program.
-(See Appendix K, Accountable Ministry Site) In the experience of this ministry site, students will benefit from the distinctive formation of congregational life and leadership.
-A student who wishes to have a fulltime chaplaincy position recognized as an accountable ministry site must petition the dean for an exception to this policy.
+- A student who wishes to have a fulltime chaplaincy position recognized as the context for this requirement must petition the dean for an exception to this policy.
 Renewal of this exception must be requested annually, and will be limited to one third of the student’s program.
 Being granted this exception does not release the student from congregation-based course assignments.

 7.1.4 Mentors: Each Master of Divinity student will be partnered with a local mentor during his/her degree program.
 The mentors help students reflect upon the ministry in which they are participating as well as participate in the evaluation of the students’ competency exercises and consult with them in the development of their capstone project in Level III of the degree program.

 7.1.5 Covenant Groups: Master of Divinity students participate in a covenant group for no less than 4 terms.
 Each term of a covenant group last three months and earns .5 credit hour toward the degree.
 The covenant groups meet twice a month and are co-led by a professor and an experienced pastor.
 Students will participate in two covenant groups during Level I of their program before their competency exercises are completed, one during Level II, and one during Level III.